-These days our beautifully crafted and engineered ergonomic office set-up is now…shall we say flexible.
+These days our beautifully engineered ergonomic office set-up is now…shall we say flexible.
 Ranging from any flat-ish surface, where you can plonk your laptop and read a few emails to maybe something that resembles a desk.
 If you are lucky enough, you may have a great home office, however, many of us are finding ourselves working from our kitchen tables, coffee table, couch or child’s bed as he logs onto his google classroom (I may be speaking from experience).
 We are now working from different setups, locations, devices and at different times of the day as we juggle the requirements of working from home and possibly remote home learning.
 So, in reality, your desk setup may look like a 5:30 am quiet session with a coffee before the kids wake up, to catching up on emails on the kitchen table amongst a sea of lego or 9:40 pm plonked at your desk typing away while having a red and indulging in some dark chocolate (again…I may be talking from experience).

 It all sounds and looks like a bit of a pickle, and to be truthful, it is far from ideal.
 However, it is not as much of a big deal as we have conventionally been taught and we can all cut ourselves a bit of slack.
 In all the years of research, no one posture can be linked and blamed as a cause of neck or back pain.
 We do, however, recognise that sustained postures can contribute to pain, so if you can just remember Your Next Posture Is your Best Posture.
 Meaning… move and change your position often.